 Aon to buy Willis for nearly $30 bln in insurance mega-deal

-UK-based insurance broker Aon Plc said on Monday it would buy Willis Towers Watson for nearly $30 billion in an all-stock deal that further consolidates an industry struggling with high disaster claims.
+UK-based insurance broker Aon Plc said on Monday it would buy Willis Towers Watson for nearly $30 billion in an all-stock deal that creates the world's largest insurance broker in an industry struggling with falling margins.

-Media had first reported the possibility of a merge https://de.reuters.com/article/willis-towers-watson-ma/update-3-insurer-aon-abandons-willis-towers-takeover-plan-shares-rise-idUKL3N20T2UHr, worth as much as $80 billion at the companies' current valuations, in March last year.
-The deal would be the largest yet in a global insurance industry that has faced challenges ranging from Brexit and the trade tensions between the United States and China to the fallout of climate change.
+The deal unifies the sector's current second and third largest players, overtaking current leader Marsh & McLennan , as they face challenges ranging from the coronavirus outbreak to the fallout of climate change.
+First mooted a year ago, it also comes after a period of brutal competition which has seen insurance premiums fall while claims continue to grow.

+Aon confirmed last year that it was in early stage talks with Willis Towers before quickly scrapping the plans, without giving a reason.
+Marsh in the meantime sealed its purchase of British rival Jardine Lloyd Thompson for $5.7 billion last April, cementing its position as the biggest global player.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)